anay-m/anay-m.github.io/_projects/VRCSESimulator.md

 ## Demo

-{% include elements/video.html id="6SDxlpAewpw" %}
+{% include elements/video.html id="axKprPAOX-c" %}

 ## Technologies

+We used Unreal Engine 5 for the development, Blueprints within UE5 for programming events specific to various characters/objects, Sketchfab for 3D models, FreeSound for SFX, and Jira for task management.
+Shoutout to the RTX 4080 for seamless dev experience!